You know that feeling when you’re minding your own business and someone who smells really good walks by?

 When you wash your hands, that’s another scent you could be wearing.

-Method hand soaps smell nice, but they don’t last long.
-I love using these sometimes.
+Method hand soaps smell nice, but they don’t last long because I love using them. 😅

 8. Keep up with your laundry.